jenseng/abuse-the-platform/README.md

 ### a.k.
 Building a Multiplayer Piano the "Wrong" Way

-Let's learn and use web standards in an unconventional way 🥳 ... we're building a Piano you can play with friends.
+Let's learn and use web standards in an unconventional way 🥳 ... we're building a piano you can play with friends.
 That in and of itself isn't very interesting, but we're going to be using:

 - <a href="https://remix.run">Remix</a>
 - [Forms](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form)